JancoNel/Pouncer/README.md

 ### ⚠️ Disclaimer

-This tool was created for **personal privacy and peaceful conflict avoidance** — not malicious use.
+This tool was created for **personal privacy and peaceful conflict avoidance**

 Please don’t use it to: